procas/Housing_Prices/README.md

 ### Visualisation
 The data visualisation is handled with a pyplot from matplotlib with the predicted values against the test set.

+### Achieved overall accuracy of 78% in model prediction